microsoft/fluentui-blazor/README.md

 dotnet add package Microsoft.Fast.Components.FluentUI
 ```

+### Script
+As of version 2.3 it is no longer needed to include the `web-components` script in your `index.html` or `_Layout.cshtml` file.
+The script is now included in
+the library.
+This way we can safeguard that the you are always using the best matching script version.

 ### Styles
 In order for this library to work as expected, you will need to add the composed scoped CSS file for the components.
 This can be done by
 adding the following line to the <head> section of your `index.html` or `_Layout.cshtml` file in the project you installed the package: